lcmd-epfl/volcanic/README.md

 This will query the user for options and generate the volcano plots as png images.
 Options can be consulted with the `-h` flag.

+The input of volcanic.py is a `pandas` compatible dataframe, which incluves plain .csv and .xls files.

+Regarding format, volcanic.py expects headers for all columns.
+The first column must contain names/identifiers.
+Then, volcanic.py expects a number of columns with relative free energies for the species in the catalytic cycle (in order of appearance), whose headers must contain "TS" if the species is a transition state, and a final column whose header is "Product" containing the reaction energy.
+Non-energy descriptors can be input as a separate file using the `-df` flag or as extra columns whose headers contain the word "Descriptor".

 ---